Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Quality Assurance and Enhancement

-\paragraph{Test Filtering} To ensure the quality of the final test suite, many frameworks incorporate a filtering mechanism.
-For instance, Meta's internal test generation system~\cite{alshahwan2024automated} employs a multi-stage filtering pipeline.
+Beyond repairing errors, ensuring the correctness of the generated logic is crucial.
+CODET~\cite{chen2022codet} employs generated tests as an internal verification mechanism to achieve self-verification for code generation.
+It uses generated tests to filter candidate programs through dual execution consistency, effectively selecting correct solutions.
+In industrial settings, Meta's internal test generation system~\cite{alshahwan2024automated} employs a rigorous multi-stage filtering pipeline.
 It progressively discards tests that fail to compile, fail upon first execution, exhibit flaky (nondeterministic) behavior, or fail to increase code coverage.
 This tiered approach ensures that the final test suite is not only executable and reliable but also provides verifiable improvements.